Doug Moe: College career

-Born in Brooklyn, New York, Moe was a star player at the University of North Carolina where he was a two-time All-American.
 However, his collegiate career ended in controversy when he admitted to being associated with a point shaving scandal.
 Moe received $75 from fix conspirator Aaron Wagman to fly to a meeting in New Jersey, arranged by Moe's friend, conspirator Lou Brown, but Moe reportedly turned down an offer to throw games.
 There is no evidence that Moe was ever involved in a fix conspiracy, but his ties to the scandal blemished his reputation.